8-K Filings Explained: The Early Warning System for Investors

 - Commentary on demand, margins, and one-off items.

-By the time the earnings call starts, the 8‑K has already told you what the market is reacting to.
+By the time the earnings call starts, the 8-K has already told me what the market is reacting to.
+I find it useful to read the exhibit before listening to management spin it.

 Executive Changes – Item 5.02

-When a CEO, CFO, or other key executive resigns, retires, is terminated, or is appointed, the company files an 8‑K under Item 5.02.
+When a CEO, CFO, or other key executive resigns, retires, gets terminated, or gets appointed, the company files an 8-K under Item 5.02.

-These filings can be bland (“long‑planned retirement”) or loaded (“terminated without cause,” “disagreement with the company”).
-Reading the actual wording matters.
+These can be bland ("long-planned retirement") or loaded ("terminated without cause," "disagreement with the company").
+The actual wording matters a lot.

 M&A and Major Deals – Items 1.01 and 2.01